Riya-Pammi-20/Practice/Readme.md

 ### Conclusion
 You've created an e-commerce application with microservices architecture using Flask, Docker, and Kubernetes.
 Each service runs in its own container, and Kubernetes manages deployment, scaling, and networking.

+#### 3. **Install LitmusChaos**
+   - **Step 3.1:** Install LitmusChaos using Helm:

+     ```bash
+     helm repo add litmuschaos https://litmuschaos.github.io/litmus-helm/
+     helm install chaos litmuschaos/litmus --namespace=litmus --create-namespace
+     ```

+   - **Step 3.2:** Verify that LitmusChaos is installed and running by checking the `litmus` namespace for running pods.

+#### 4. **Create Chaos Experiments**
+   - **Step 4.1:** Choose a set of chaos experiments based on the faults you want to test, such as:
+     - **Pod Failure**: Killing one or more pods.
+     - **CPU/Memory Stress**: Introduce resource exhaustion.
+     - **Network Latency**: Add latency to network traffic.
+     - **Disk I/O Stress**: Introduce high disk I/O load.

+   - **Step 4.2:** Create a chaos experiment for pod failure using the following YAML:

+       ```bash
+  apiVersion: litmuschaos.io/v1alpha1
+kind: ChaosExperiment
+metadata:
+  name: pod-delete
+  namespace: default
+spec:
+  definition:
+    chaosType: "Pod"
+    appinfo:
+      appns: "default"  # Namespace where the apps are deployed
+      applabel: "app"   # Common label used to identify the target pods
+      appkind: "deployment"  # Kind of the apps (Deployment)
+    components:
+      chaosContainer:
+        image: "litmuschaos/chaos-executor:latest"  # The chaos executor image
+        command:
+          - "/bin/bash"
+          - "-c"
+          - |
+            echo "Killing pods for apps: cart-service, payment-service, product-service"
+            # Get the target pods to delete for each service
+            TARGET_PODS_CART=$(kubectl get pods -l app=cart-service -o jsonpath='{.items[*].metadata.name}')
+            TARGET_PODS_PAYMENT=$(kubectl get pods -l app=payment-service -o jsonpath='{.items[*].metadata.name}')
+            TARGET_PODS_PRODUCT=$(kubectl get pods -l app=product-service -o jsonpath='{.items[*].metadata.name}')

+            # Delete one pod for each service
+            for pod in $TARGET_PODS_CART; do
+              echo "Deleting cart-service pod: $pod"
+              kubectl delete pod $pod
+              break
+            done

+            for pod in $TARGET_PODS_PAYMENT; do
+              echo "Deleting payment-service pod: $pod"
+              kubectl delete pod $pod
+              break
+            done

+            for pod in $TARGET_PODS_PRODUCT; do
+              echo "Deleting product-service pod: $pod"
+              kubectl delete pod $pod
+              break
+            done

+            echo "Pods deleted for all services."
+      imagePullPolicy: Always
+  chaosDuration: "60"  # Run the chaos for 60 seconds
+  cleanupDuration: "30"  # Time to clean up after chaos
+  labels:
+    app: chaos-testing
+     ```

+   - **Step 4.3:** Apply the chaos experiment to the cluster:

+     ```bash
+     kubectl apply -f pod-failure.yaml
+     ```

+#### 5. **Run Chaos Experiment**
+   - **Step 5.1:** Start the chaos experiment:

+     ```bash
+     kubectl create chaosengine -f pod-failure.yaml
+     ```

+   - **Step 5.2:** Monitor the impact of the experiment using `kubectl get pods`, `kubectl describe chaosresult`, and observability tools like Prometheus/Grafana.

+   - **Step 5.3:** Verify how your microservices respond to failures.
+For example, check if the product-service deployment auto-scales to recover from the pod failure or if it causes any downtime.

+#### 6. **Analyze the Results**
+   - **Step 6.1:** Review logs and metrics collected during the chaos experiment.
+Identify any anomalies, latency spikes, or downtime caused by the pod failure.
+   - **Step 6.2:** Use tools like Grafana to visualize the system's response during and after the experiment.

+   - **Step 6.3:** Analyze the `chaosresult` object created by LitmusChaos for insights into how resilient your system is.

+#### 7. **Mitigate and Improve**
+   - **Step 7.1:** Based on the findings, make necessary improvements.
+This could include:
+     - Adjusting pod auto-scaling policies.
+     - Implementing more robust fault tolerance mechanisms (e.g., retries, fallbacks).
+     - Optimizing resource requests/limits to handle spikes.

+   - **Step 7.2:** Implement any necessary architectural improvements to ensure the system handles failures more gracefully in future tests.

+#### 8. **Automate Chaos Experiments**
+   - **Step 8.1:** Integrate chaos experiments into your CI/CD pipeline.
+For example, you can trigger LitmusChaos experiments after every deployment to verify the system’s resilience.
+   - **Step 8.2:** Schedule chaos tests to run periodically in your staging environment to continuously test resilience.

+---

+### Key Highlights of the Project:
+- **Designed and Deployed a Resilient Microservices Architecture on Kubernetes**.
+- **Automated Chaos Testing** using LitmusChaos to simulate real-world failures.
+- **Analyzed System Behavior** under stress conditions like pod failure and resource exhaustion.
+- **Implemented Continuous Resilience** testing in a CI/CD pipeline for proactive vulnerability identification.

+---

+### Benefits of This Chaos Engineering Project:
+1. **Improved Resilience**: The system can better handle real-world production failures due to proactive testing.
+2. **Enhanced Observability**: Integrated monitoring solutions provide actionable insights into system performance during failures.
+3. **Faster Incident Response**: Teams can quickly detect, diagnose, and recover from unexpected failures.
+4. **Continuous Testing**: Chaos experiments can be automated and integrated into the CI/CD pipeline, ensuring continuous resilience verification.

+This project demonstrates advanced knowledge of chaos engineering principles, Kubernetes, and system resilience, making it an excellent addition to your DevOps resume.